Terms & Conditions

 9. Personalised Messages

 9.1 Through the sales process the supplier is offering the customer a personalised engraving service, the purchase of personalised products is a two stage process that see’s the supplier only engrave the bottle once Title of the Goods has been transferred to the customer.

 9.2 Title to the Goods for products requiring personalised engraved images and messages shall pass to the Customer upon completion of the purchase.
 The customer acknowledges that the supplier has sold the goods intact with branded labels, duty stamps, barcodes, capsules as per the representative images throughout the website.
 The customer, as legal owner of the bottle, is making the request that the supplier adds the customers requested image and personalised text.
 As part of this request the customer is providing explicit permission for the supplier, or third party, to remove any labels of the customer’s bottle, if required.
 All liabilities for engraved messages are the customers.

 9.3 All engraved messages will mirror the words requested by the Customer on the Website.
+Message details may alter to fit size and font, only standard text can be accomodated and does not include emoji's or pictorial messages.
 Messages must be thoroughly checked to avoid mistakes.
 The Supplier shall not be liable for any spelling mistakes or errors in grammar.